Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

-In summary, we have developed a widely applicable symmetry-informed estimation strategy that will enable accelerated data collection across the quantum technology sector.
-We have demonstrated its application to a test platform, atom number estimation in a fibre experiment.
-The optimised protocol yielded substantial enhancements in the precision of the atom number estimate (five-fold increase), or alternatively, increased information acquisition speed (a third of data points), compared to current standards.
-We have further shown that real-time adaptive optimisation is feasible with standard computational resources even in multiparameter setups \cite{valeri2020experimental, glatthard2022optimal}.
-In general, use of Eqs.~\eqref{eq:opt-est}, \eqref{eq:opt-err} and \eqref{eq:precision-gain} expands beyond the application range of Bayesian phase estimation \cite{demkowicz2011optimal} to optimal Bayesian estimation of parameters with non-cyclical symmetry, such as temperature, atom number and state occupation.

-Our approach is systematic and adaptable, making it applicable across a wide range of quantum technology experiments.
-It provides a rigorous estimation framework that performs \textit{at least} on par with standard methods, while often delivering superior results, particularly in data-limited regimes.
-The achievable gain in precision and information acquisition speed makes it a powerful tool for quantum sensing, metrology, and computation.
-Given its generality and performance advantages, the presented systematic strategy should be adopted in experiments ranging from precision spectroscopy and magnetometry to quantum state preparation and fundamental physics tests.
+\emph{Discussion}.-- We have developed a general symmetry-informed estimation strategy that will enable accelerated data collection across the quantum technology sector.
+We have demonstrated its application to a test platform: atom number estimation in a fibre experiment.
+The optimised protocol yielded a substantial enhancement in estimation precision (five-fold increase), or alternatively, increased acquisition speed (a third of data points), compared to current standards.
+These gains make our approach a powerful tool for quantum sensing, metrology, and computation in data-limited regimes.
+We have further shown that real-time adaptive optimisation is feasible with standard computational resources, even in multiparameter setups \cite{valeri2020experimental, glatthard2022optimal}.
+In general, use of Eqs.~\eqref{eq:opt-est}, \eqref{eq:opt-err}, and \eqref{eq:precision-gain} expands beyond the application range of Bayesian phase estimation \cite{demkowicz2011optimal} to optimal Bayesian estimation of parameters with non-cyclical symmetry, such as temperature, atom number, and state occupation.
+Given these generality and performance advantages, the presented strategy should be adopted in experiments ranging from precision spectroscopy and magnetometry to quantum state preparation and fundamental physics tests.